 On-going financial monitoring.
 It is a condition of any help being given by the charity that the applicant agrees to on-going financial monitoring under arrangements put in place by the diocese.

-Any help with debts is at the discretion of the trustees of the charity and, in any event, is subject to you falling within their eligibility criteria, both financial and otherwise.
-Any savings or other assets will be expected to be applied towards reducing the debts before the charity considers any assistance.
+Any help with debts is at the discretion of the trustees of the charity.
+In particular, assistance is subject to your falling within the charity's eligibility criteria, both financial and otherwise.
+Any savings or other assets will be expected to be applied towards reducing debs before the charity considers any assistance.

-1. If you have not already done so, please contact the charity’s office by telephone (or email to ask for a call-back at a convenient time) to have an initial discussion about your situation.
+1. If you have not already done so, please contact us by telephone (or email to ask for a call-back at a convenient time) to have an initial discussion about your situation.

-2. During the telephone call you will be asked roughly how much debt you have and how the debt is held (i.e. on credit cards, loans, overdrafts).
-You will be asked to make an appointment to discuss the issue with your bishop or archdeacon.
+2. During the telephone call you will be asked roughly how much unsecured debt you have (excluding mortgage debt and student loans) and how the debt is held (e.g. on credit cards, loans, overdrafts).
+You will be asked to make an appointment to discuss the issue with your bishop or archdeacon, or the bishop's representative.

 3. An application form can then be completed online or be sent to you by post which should be completed.
-Included with this will be guidance notes for the bishop/archdeacon and for the financial mentor.
+Included with this will be guidance notes for the bishop/archdeacon and for any financial mentor who may be appointed.
 You should pass these on as indicated.

 4. You will probably have between two and four meetings with the financial mentor to look in depth at your financial situation.
 S/he will discuss with you how the debt has arisen and what measures you might take to prevent recurrence of the debts.
 The financial mentor will need access to all your financial records.